 The series addresses a variety of scenarios and offer you ways to develop strategies tailored to your setting.
 The webinars are interactive and allow you to learn from other participants, as well as from Foster and Jewell. #MLASystematic

 At the end of the webinar, participants will be able to:

-- Identify what elements are missing in a search based on relevant articles that should be retrieved according to eligibility criteria
+- Identify missing elements in a search based on relevant articles that should be retrieved according to eligibility criteria

-- Refine the search to capture more relevant articles
+- Refine a search to capture relevant articles

 - Identify sources to search that are relevant to the topic

 All health information professionals, experienced or novice, who consult or plan to consult on systematic reviews.
 Managers of systematic review services may want to incorporate these troubleshooting techniques into their trainings.

 Margaret Foster, AHIP, is an associate professor at Texas A&M University–College Station and serves as the systematic reviews coordinator at the Medical Sciences Library.
 She has published twenty articles applying or describing systematic review methods and evidence based practices and has developed a popular continuing education course on systematic reviews that has trained over 300 librarians.

 Sarah T. Jewell, head of the Lincoln Medical and Mental Health Center Library in the Bronx, NY, has been conducting systematic reviews since 2010.
 She helped launch the systematic review service at the Memorial Sloan Kettering Cancer Center Library in 2010, and more recently spearheaded the formalization of the systematic review service at Rutgers University Libraries.